miltlima/miltlima/README.md

 This is the place where I yu can show my short profile  🤣

-- 🔭  I’m currently working on working as SRE / Devops Engineer 😉
+- 🔭  I’m currently working as SRE / Devops Engineer 😉
 - 🌱  I’m currently learning Software Architecture, Go and Microsservices Architecture
 - 💬  Ask me about anything related to Kubernetes/Containers/Python/Cloud/CI&CD
 - 👨‍💻  Read more about me in my social/professional network